 Once you’ve got a virtual forest of multi-coloured fir trees, you can make other cute Christmas crafts and show them all off together.
 Here are a few ideas:

 Again, you can use Sync Video to make sure everyone at your virtual Christmas party is following the steps of these videos at the same pace.

-Been quizzing since the start of lock down?
+Been quizzing since the start of lockdown began?
 Try mixing it up by getting your guests to make their own presentation on something unique and festive.

-Before the day of your virtual Christmas party, either assign at random or let everyone choose a Christmas topic.
+Before the day of your virtual Christmas party, either assign at random (maybe using this spinner wheel) or let everyone choose a Christmas topic.
 Give them a set number of slides to work with and the promise of bonus points for creativity and hilarity.

 When it’s party time, each person presents an interesting/hilarious/wacky presentation.
 Optionally, get everyone to vote on their favourite and give prizes to the best!